Mackinac Island In The Winter

 Where to Stay on Mackinac Island in the Winter

-There are several charming and cozy places to stay on Mackinac Island when the weather outside is frightful.
+There are several charming and cozy places to stay on the island when the weather outside is frightful.
 In fact, the island gets an annual average snowfall of 94 inches, bringing peace, solitude, and unfortunately, cold temperatures.
-Good thing there are plenty of places to warm up – from Mackinac Island Airbnbs to boutique hotels and cozy bed-and-breakfasts!
+Fortunately, there are plenty of places to warm up, including boutique hotels, cozy bed and breakfasts, and Airbnb rental houses.

 Bogan Lane Inn